JCMexplains/writing-for-success-2023/textbook.md

 of the paragraph.
 Compare the topic sentence and concluding sentence from the previous example:

-**Topic sentence:** There are numerous advantages to owning a hybrid car.
+**Topic sentence**: There are numerous advantages to owning a hybrid car.

-**Concluding sentence:** Given the low running costs and environmental benefits of owning a hybrid car, it is likely that many more people will follow Alex's example in the near future.
+**Concluding sentence**: Given the low running costs and environmental benefits of owning a hybrid car, it is likely that many more people will follow Alex's example in the near future.